Enforcement action is discretionary and local planning authorities should act proportionately in responding to suspected

 Boundary and neighbour disputes.

-To ensure that we effectively investigate alleged breaches of planning control we will undertake the following if appropriate to the case:
+To make sure that we effectively investigate alleged breaches of planning control we will undertake the following if appropriate to the case:

 All complaints made by private individuals or companies are kept confidential, your name will not be disclosed without your knowledge and agreement, unless we are legally required to do so.

 Unless you have a good reason for not giving us your details, and explain why, anonymous complaints will not normally be investigated and cannot be reported online.